sandialabs/pyperc/README.md

    desired terminal pores for the invading fluid.
 These properties update the pandas DataFrame to include Pc, Pg, Pt, start and end locations for the invading fluid, current occupied pores, and current pores along the invading/defending interface (called neighbors).
-3. Run invasion percolation and specify the maximum number of iterations, stochastic selection parameter, and random seed.
-At each iteration, the occupied and neighboring pores are updated in the pandas DataFrame.  pyperc also stores results as a pandas Dataframe (`InvasionPercolation.results`), which contains the pressure threshold and pore number that was filled at each iteration.
+3. Run invasion percolation and specify the maximum number of iterations and stochastic selection parameter.
+At each iteration, the occupied and neighboring pores are updated in the `pores` pandas DataFrame.  pyperc also stores results as a pandas Dataframe (`InvasionPercolation.results`), which contains the pressure threshold and pore number that was filled at each iteration.

-Additionally, the software contains a graphics module, `pyperc.graphics` which contains a function to plot 3D pore network models using plotly. matplotlib can be used to create simple 2D graphics using imshow.
+Additionally, the software contains a graphics module, `pyperc.graphics`, which contains a function to plot 3D pore network models using plotly. matplotlib can be used to create simple 2D graphics using imshow.